natelaclaire/cis334/class-7/chapter-7-discovery-projects.md

 ### Before you start (one-time prefs)

-1. Log into phpMyAdmin → left sidebar: click **mydb** to select the database.
+1. Log into phpMyAdmin → left sidebar: click **crm** to select the database.
 2. Top bar → **Operations** → set **Collation** to `utf8mb4_general_ci` (or `utf8mb4_unicode_ci`) and default **Storage Engine** to `InnoDB`.
 Save.

 ### Table 1: `companies`